the-root-user/blog/README.md

 - Medium-like Zoom for Images
 - Dracula theme (in highlight.js) for code syntax highlighting
 - Terminal box around code
-- Added a About Me page
+- Added a glamorous About Me page ;)
 - A Projects page with custom layout and UI + External Links support
 - Enhanced:
     - copy button